sadee09/personal-blog/_pages/about.md

 ### 👋 Hi, I'm Sadikshya Gyawali

-🧠 I'm an AI/ML Engineer, currently pursuing a graduate degree in Computer Science at Louisiana State University and expanding my knowledge and experience through development and research.
-My journey into tech began with a curiosity for how things work — and has evolved into a passion for building intelligent systems that solve real-world problems.
+🧠 I’m a Computer Science grad student at LSU, driven by a mix of curiosity and creativity.
+I’ve always loved understanding how things work — and somewhere along the way, that curiosity turned into a passion for building systems that actually help people.

- Back then, the idea that machines could understand and interpret human language felt like a plot twist from *The Matrix*.
-This idea led me deeper into the world of artificial intelligence, where I now find joy in exploring machine learning and pushing the boundaries of what technology can do through thoughtful research.
+What first pulled me into AI was the idea that machines could understand us — our language, our intent, even our emotions.
+It felt almost sci-fi back then, like something out of *The Matrix*.
+But the more I learned, the more real it became.
+Now, I get to explore that space every day: blending research, development, and a little bit of wonder.

+Working with diverse teams has taught me that good coordination isn’t just about tasks — it’s about people.
+I’ve learned to listen, understand different perspectives, and create space where everyone feels heard.
+I enjoy figuring out what makes each person shine and helping the team use that to move forward.
+That’s what makes me a natural team coordinator, and someone who can lead without forcing it.

 I’m especially interested in:
 - Machine Learning Systems & Optimization